Fergana Valley: The Hidden Gem Tourists Skip (And Why They Shouldn't)

 TimeActivityNotes

-MorningDrive to Rishtan30 min from Fergana
+MorningDrive to RishtanAbout 30 minutes from Fergana city

-MiddayVisit ceramic workshopsBuy from masters
+MiddayVisit ceramic workshopsBuy directly from the potters

 EveningReturn to Fergana